mizar/progit/de/07-customizing-git/01-chapter7.markdown

 You saw some simple Git configuration details in the first chapter, but I’ll go over them again quickly here.
 Git uses a series of configuration files to determine non-default behavior that you may want.
 The first place Git looks for these values is in an `/etc/gitconfig` file, which contains values for every user on the system and all of their repositories.
 If you pass the option `--system` to `git config`, it reads and writes from this file specifically.

-Als nächstes such Git in der benutzerspezifischen Datei `~/.gitconfig` nach Kofigurationsdaten.
+Als nächstes sucht Git in der benutzerspezifischen Datei `~/.gitconfig` nach Kofigurationsdaten.
 Damit Git diese Date zum Lesen und Schreiben nutzt, kannst Du die Option `--global` benutzen.

 The next place Git looks is the `~/.gitconfig` file, which is specific to each user.
 You can make Git read and write to this file by passing the `--global` option.